You only need to know 11 modeling tools to get started modeling in Maya. With these you'll be able to model most of environments and props.

 Extract: creates a separate, individual object from selected faces.

 Creates geometry between faces or open border edges.
 Great for pipes, curved roads, arches or anywhere you need to create geometry between faces or open border edges.

-To create arches or curved pipes:
+You can use Bridge to create geometry like arches or curved pipes:

-Select open-border edges or faces
+Select open-border edges or faces:

 If you are getting inverted Bridge result then adjust the Direction Source or Target to plus or minus.

 Target Weld merges vertices or edges.
 Great for optimizing, cleaning up and reflowing topology of your mesh.